OlgaRozina/JSON/README.md

 }
 ```
 ***
-## 16. Press "Commit changes" and save changes on the web interface
+## 16. Press "Commit changes" and save changes on the web interface:
 ```
 > Commit changes
 ```
 ***
-## 17. Synchronize the external and the local JSON repository
+## 17. Synchronize the external and the local JSON repository:
 ```
 $ git pull
 ```